-He entered into the dim and silent sitting room and with just a small hesitation, made his way to the bedroom.
+He entered into the dim and silent sitting room and with just a small hesitation made his way to the bedroom.
 He paused in the doorway and looked at the woman sitting in front of him before making his way to her and gently stroking her hair.
 She turned slowly and looked up at him, her face tired and pale.

-“How’s she doing?”
 He kept his voice low.
+"How's she doing?"

-"Sleeping at last…” She didn't need to say any more.
+"Sleeping at last."
+She didn't need to say any more.
 Her short and simple words told him all he needed to know.

-“It's OK B'Elanna, I know.
+He dropped his hand to her shoulder and squeezed gently.
+"It's OK, B'Elanna, I know.
 Go home to Tom now and rest.
 I'll take over."
 His eyes settled on the sleeping form of Kathryn, her peaceful pose giving no indication of what had been or what would be again shortly.

 "Chakotay, you can't keep this up either.
 You're worn out as it is.
 Let Tuvok take over for a while and run things.
 He's offered enough times."
 She knew he was near breaking point.

 He just nodded his head.
 "Maybe you're right.
 I'll talk to him in the morning.
 Has the Doctor been yet?"

-"He was by earlier when she was… He's due again any time now.”
-Chakotay met her eyes.
+"He was by earlier when she was… He's due again any time now."

-“Pretty bad.
+The engineer debated diluting her words but knew her old friend would be able to tell.
+He needed her honesty more.
+"Pretty bad.
 Doc needs to talk to you actually."
 Silence followed for several minutes as they watched the gentle rise and fall of Kathryn's chest.

-“Go on B'El, you've done enough, more than enough for one day.
+Chakotay sighed sadly.
+"Go on, B'El, you've done enough, more than enough for one day.
 I'll see you later."

 She patted his arm gently.
 "You know where I am if you need me and Tom will take over in the morning.
-Take care of yourself OK?"
+Take care of yourself, OK?"
 He nodded, barely hearing her words, his attention on the woman lying in front of him.
 He vaguely heard voices in the other room and realized that the Doctor had arrived.